SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 ---
 title: How Did I Get Here?
-summary: I lived most of my life without a thought of pursuing computer science.
-In fact, most of my childhood went by without thinking much at all.
-I just entertained myself with whatever I enjoyed whether I was good at them or not.
-When I grew old enough to start considering my future career, I was certain I wanted to become a mechatronics engineer and build cool robots.
+summary: When I grew old enough to start considering my future career, I was certain I wanted to become a mechatronics engineer and build cool robots.
 That abruptly changed at the age of 17 as I realized there was so much I could contribute to humanity through cellular agriculture research.
 And just as I was confident my goals wouldn't change, I decided to drop everything and pursue computer science.
 published: 2024-02-01
 edited: 2024-10-16
 ---